Homebrew Website Club Baltimore had our first March meetup at the Digital Harbor Foundation Tech Center on Wednesday, March 7th.

 We spent a good bit of time talking through the strange issues that Darius encountered tonight when setting up his server.
 Basically, he transferred his domain registration from a previous service that was bundled with WordPress.com to Hover, and Hover accepted the transfer.
-He configured AWS and got the records set and his domain pointing to the AWS nameservers, but it seems that the previous registrar still has his status as pending transfer, meaning that its using the previous WordPress.com nameservers!
+Darius configured AWS and set the records and made his domain point to the AWS nameservers.
+However, it seems that the previous registrar still has his status as pending transfer, meaning that its using the previous WordPress.com nameservers!
 This is a very strange issue and we were all pretty amazed that it was even possible.

 We also discussed JAMstack concepts such as decoupled CMSes and I talked a bit about headless WordPress and his plans to experiment more with this.
 I wrote about this in my last learning log entry.

 We had a discussion about how headless WordPress works and how it allows for a complete separation of frontend and backend concerns.
 The integration of the WordPress REST API into the WordPress Core allows for some great new things.
 I also brought up how Gutenberg is built in React and is moving WP toward a more component based design language.

 Lots of great discussion tonight!
 I’m looking forward to our next one in two weeks.